 With so many different products available, it's important to have some understanding of how the professional indemnity market works to be able to make an informed decision on which policy is best for your business.

-Although cost is important, there are other factors to consider to ensure you buy a policy which does what you expect it to do when you make a claim.
+Although cost is important, there are other factors to consider when buying a policy to ensure it does what you expect when you make a claim.

 Our guide to professional indemnity insurance covers the following key points;

 - How much does professional indemnity insurance cost?

 - How big is the professional indemnity market?

 - What's covered by professional indemnity insurance?